 Cooler weather is upon us here in Saskatchewan already.
 Our seasons are so messed up, we go from hot summer, to cool fall in a week.
 And then very quickly we end up in winter.
 It’s all summer, summer, summer, fall, winter, winter, winter, spring, and back to summer all over again.
 From one extreme to the next.
+Having indoor energy burning activities is a must for rainy days and cold winter days.

 10 Indoor Energy Burning Activities